25prabhu10/notes/docs/Languages/CSS/CSS.md

 #### Unset

 Unset works differently depending upon the property to which it is being assigned.
-If the value can be inherited from the parent, it will inherit; otherwise, it will set the property value to initial.
+If the value can be inherited from the parent, it will inherit; otherwise, it will set the property value to initial

 #### Initial

 The initial value for a property may be set by the browser and can vary depending on the user agent.
-If an initial value is declared in the CSS specification, then initial should return that value.
+If an initial value is declared in the CSS specification, then initial should return that value

 #### Inherit

-The property value will equate that of the parent's property whether the property is by default inherited or not.
+The property value will equate that of the parent's property whether the property is by default inherited or not

-## Resets or Neutralizers CSS
+## Resets or Neutralisers CSS

 Each browsers has its own set of default styles applied to the page.
 This may cause some problems with the uniformity of the CSS across different browsers.
-So, we can reset or neutralizer these default CSS behaviour of browsers.
+So, we can reset or neutraliser these default CSS behaviour of browsers

 There are plenty of available presets, one such example: